Thursday, April 23, 2026

 OmniHai counts the cost

 OmniHai 1.4 is out!
 After 1.1 gave the library ears, 1.2 a voice, and 1.3 the ability to step outside and browse the web, 1.4 teaches it to count.
-Token usage becomes actual money in your preferred currency, runaway spend can be capped, reasoning effort is now dial-able across providers, and ChatOptions knows how to serialize itself to portable JSON.
+Token usage becomes actual money, runaway spend can be capped, reasoning effort is now dial-able across providers, and ChatOptions knows how to serialize itself to portable JSON.

 <dependency>